 Does GIA certify labarotary produced diamonds?

-You will still see more IGI reports for lab grown diamonds though.
+You will still see more IGI reports for lab diamonds though.
 Why?
 GIA just revamped their LDG grading reports back in October 2020 so there aren't as many GIA graded stones on the market yet.
 Also, IGI took over the lab grown diamond market and became the leader in grading them.
-I'm sure GIA will catch up to them, but it's going to take a little bit.
+We're sure GIA will catch up to them, but it's going to take a little bit of time.
 Nothing to worry about though, all of our Graduate Gemologists are experienced working with reports from both labs.

 In our opinion, three things matter when deciding between a natural, mined diamond and lab created diamond: